knative/serving/docs/spec/normative_examples.md

 * [Automatic rollout of a new Revision to an existing Service with a pre-built container](#1-automatic-rollout-of-a-new-revision-to-existing-service---pre-built-container)
 * [Creating a new Service with a pre-built container](#2-creating-a-new-service-with-a-pre-built-container)
-* [Configuration changes and manual rollout options](#3-manual-rollout-of-a-new-revision---config-change-only)
+* [Configuration changes and managed rollout options](#3-managed-rollout-of-a-new-revision---config-change-only)
 * [Creating a revision from source](#4-deploy-a-revision-from-source)
 * [Creating a function from source](#5-deploy-a-function)